TGX 1.1.1

 Mesh3D< color_t > * tgx::copyMeshEXTMEM (const Mesh3D< color_t > *mesh, bool copy_vertices=false, bool copy_normals=false, bool copy_texcoords=false, bool copy_textures=true, bool copy_faces=false)

-Create a copy of a mesh where specified arrays in PROGMEM are copied to EXTMEM.
+Create a copy of a Mesh3D object where selected PROGMEM arrays are copied to EXTMEM.
 More...

 template<typename color_t >